bookofproofs/fpl.net/Fpl/Fpl/DocuFplGrammarPocShiftFromPythonToFSharp.md

 *Now*
 ```
 {
-    dec:
+    dec
+        // some type declarations
-        myField: Field
+        ~myField: Field
-        addInField: BinOp
+        ~addInField: BinOp
-        mulInField: BinOp
+        ~mulInField: BinOp
-    ;

-    spec:
+        // some statements
         myField := field
         addInField := myField.AddOp()
         mulInField := myField.MulOp()
     ;
 }
 ```
-This is a trade-off between simplicity of syntax and a stricter syntax with respect to what comes after variable declarations and specifications.
+This is a trade-off between simplicity of syntax and a stricter syntax with respect to the distinction of type declarations and statements, and with respect to what comes after them in the building block.
 In FPL, this depends on the kind of a building block.
 For instance, functional terms require a return statement while predicates require a predicate.
-With the new annotations `dec` and `spec` it becomes much more easier to recognize missing linguistic components, because this recognition can be done already in the parser on the syntactical level and have not be dealt with by the interpreter.
+With the new enclosing annotations `dec` and `;` it becomes much more easier to recognize missing linguistic components, because this recognition can be done already in the parser on the syntactical level and have not be dealt with by the interpreter.
 These additional syntax changes will be discussed below.

+The `~` at the beginning of type declarations is necessary to distinguish between them and statements starting with a variable (like the assignment statement).
+The FParsec parser would allow to get rid of this additional syntactical sugar using the `attempt` parser, but at the cost of a less intuitive error recovery messaging: If the syntax error occurred somewhere deep in the type declaration, the position of the reported error would point not to the error but to the beginning of the attempted type declaration.
+Thus, the `~` at the beginning of each type declaration is a trade-off between to-be-avoided syntax complexity and to-be-avoided `attempt` parsers for better error recovery messages.

 #### 2) Classes allow multiple inheritance